Johanna1066/agileProjectTeamLkpg/README.md

 3. Commit your changes (git commit -m 'Add some AmazingFeature').
 4. Push to the branch (git push origin feature/AmazingFeature).
 5. Open a pull request.

-## License
-This project is licensed under the MIT License.
-See the LICENSE file for more details.
+6.

 ## Acknowledgements
-Special thanks to the contributors and the community for their support and contributions.
+Special thanks to John.

 For more information, visit the project repository.